phanipatsa/Nomis-Test/README.md

 Step 2: Validate Navigation for Home Page -> Solutions & Products -> Mortgages
 Criteria: Navigate to "Home Page -> Solutions & Products -> Mortgages" and click on Solution Brief, page must load and header must match with this text 'Solution Brief'

-Step 3: Search for a key words like MPO (Pass the text from Excel Sheet so that multiple search can be made using the same function) and select first link from search result.
+Step 3: Use the Search feature on the Home page using key words like (eg. 'MPO') and view the search result.
-Criteria: The search must be sucessful and return valid links with key word match, First link must open and key word should be matched on the page.
+Criteria: The search must be sucessful and return valid links with key word match.

-Step 4: Click on "Get Started" Button on Home Page and pass test data from Excel sheet to Complimentary Assessment form.
+Step 4: Click on "Get Started" Button on Home Page and pass test data to Complimentary Assessment form.
 Criteria: pass the test sample data to the assessment form and submit the form.

 Output:
 Batch file for Execution
-Excel sheet (Data, Objects, workflow)
 Selenium Jar file
 Source code
-Screen Shots and Execution Report